 A lot of our pain, depression, sense of isolation comes from a loss of contact with the natural forces.
 Our nervous systems and hormonal systems are on overload, creating further chaos, stress and lack of resilience.
 Sustainability is a somatic theme as much as an ecological principle.

 In my work ecosomatics seeps in through the desire to keep re-contextualizing our somatic practices with the larger issues we face in the world.
 Ecosomatics for me is about engaging with complex questions and challenging conversations with an embodied self.
 And these times require the participation of many.
 With diversity of experience around a given subject, we may glimpse more than just our own images reflected back.
 A practice of ecosomatics is an act of rewilding, protecting and restoring our natural resources for introspection, communication and action.

-My latest performative work based on ecosomatic practices was the Bewilderment Project (2015-) created together with poet/healer Laressa Dickey and artist/activist Julia Metzger-Traber.
+The ecosomatic perspective also provides the basis for my artistic inquiry.
+My latest performative work based on ecosomatics was the Bewilderment Project (2015) created together with poet/healer Laressa Dickey and artist/activist Julia Metzger-Traber.
 It was a creative response to the sense of urgency that we collectively share, prompting us to provide a space for grief and loss around the extinction of diversity; be it species, plants, languages, spaces or places of origin.

 In short - Ecosomatics is my prayer and my practice.
 There are no set answers, no knowns.